-Chipper Jones was drafted by the Atlanta Braves with the first overall pick in the 1990 June MLB Draft as a senior in high school.
+The Atlanta Braves drafted Chipper Jones with the first overall pick in the 1990 June MLB Draft as a senior in high school.

-Chipper went on to have a huge career with the Braves and was a fan favorite in Atlanta as he was a key member in great Braves teams of the 1990s.
+Chipper had a tremendous career with the Braves and was a fan favorite in Atlanta as he was a key member of great Braves teams of the 1990s.

 1991 Chipper Jones Topps Desert Shield RC #333